 Jason Verhelst

 Jason Verhelst started with the Madison College Athletic Department in October of 2000 as a Sports Information Director.
-In the summer of 2014, he was named the Assistant Athletic Director for Communications, and in the summer of 2018 was promoted to Associate Athletic Director.
-On July 1, 2022, Verhelst assumed the role of Interim Director of Athletics, becoming the fourth in school history.
-The interim tag was removed in May to make Verhelst the permanent Director of Athletics.
+In the summer of 2014, he was named the Assistant Athletic Director for Communications, and in the summer of 2018, he was promoted to Associate Athletic Director.
+On July 1, 2022, Verhelst assumed the role of Interim Director of Athletics, becoming the fourth Athletic Director in school history.
+The interim tag was removed in May 2023 to make Verhelst the permanent Director of Athletics.

 Verhelst has overseen the Madison College student health clinic, all department public and media relations, graphic design and photography, record keeping, statistics and result reporting, awards, department websites (madisoncollegeathletics.com, madisoncollegerecreation.com, etc.), technology initiatives, video production, special events, Title IX compliance, department and facility branding, social media, and external communications for the department.
 In addition to those duties, he also assisted with eligibility and other special projects.